 Depending on how much they engage with you and the type of engagement, they might be ready to move from MQL to SQL.
 An MQL becomes an SQL once they’re ready to talk to the sales team.

 For lead scoring you’re likely to need the more advanced (and more expesnive version) of Hubspot.
 But remember, if you do it right and you’ve already got a good number of leads coming in, it could be a great investment.

 Is It Enough To Just Send ‘Marketing Qualified Leads’?

 I talked earlier about having a clear goal in your agreement of a specific number of marketing qualified leads sent to sales from marketing per month.

 Marketing have been more focused on the number of leads rather than the quality.
-They’ve be happy with 100 people who downloadedan ebook.
-Sales would not be happy with that.
+They may be happy with 100 people who downloaded an ebook, but the sales team would not be happy with that.

-Without that goal focus on lead quality, sales will get a whole heap of @#$%&?! leads.
+Without that goal focus on lead quality, sales will still get a large number of poor quality leads.